Chopped (TV series): Chopped Grill Masters

 Starting July 22, 2012, and continuing for four additional episodes, Food Network aired the "Chopped Grill Masters" Tournament.
 Sixteen "pro" grillers competed.
 The winners of the first four episodes competed against each other in the "Grand Finale" for a $50,000 prize.
 The "Grill Masters" episodes were taped outdoors at Old Tucson Studios near Tucson, AZ.
 The winner was Ernest Servantes, Executive Chef at Texas Lutheran University and Pit Boss at Burnt Bean Company.

 In the summer of 2015, a second "Grill Masters" Tournament occurred, and was sponsored by Lea & Perrins.
 Like the previous "Grill Masters" Tournament, it was filmed on location and 16 "pro" grillers competed.
 The 4 preliminary heat winners advanced to the finals where they would compete for a $50,000 grand prize.
 The winner was Angie Mar.
-The second heat of this particular tournament marked the first time that Chopped used a brand name on a basket ingredient, which in this case was the Worcestershire sauce, possibly because the ingredient was a product of tournament sponsor Lea & Perrins.

-On July 5, 2016 another 5-part "Grill Masters" Tournament premiered.
-This tournament was taped at the Beringer Vineyards in Napa Valley, CA, and featured 16 "pro" grillers.
-In contrast to past tournaments, the 4 finalists each won a guaranteed $10,000 for winning their heat, and the finalists competed to win another $50,000 for a total grand prize of $60,000.
+On July 5, 2016 another five-part "Grill Masters" Tournament premiered.
+This tournament was taped at the Beringer Vineyards in St. Helena, CA, and featured 16 "pro" grillers.
+In contrast to past tournaments, the four finalists each won a guaranteed $10,000 for winning their heat, and the finalists competed to win another $50,000 for a total grand prize of $60,000.
 The winner of this tournament was Sophina Uong.